CloudWithChris/cloudwithchris.com/content/episode/hybrid-cloud.md

 Wow!
 I mentioned in the intro that you would be introduced to a variety of Azure Technologies that may be relevant to on-premises, cloud or multi-cloud deployments - and I think that was well and truly covered!
 A big thank you again to Thomas for joining and sharing his brilliant knowledge in this area!

 I would love to hear how you're finding these episodes, and if I can make these any more valuable for you.
 Please do get in touch either on Facebook or Twitter, @CloudWithChris if you have any feedback!
 And as always, if you enjoyed this episode - please don't forget to provide a like or subscribe on whichever platform you have been listening in on.
-If you think it might be useful for your own followers or connections, please do share onwards as well!
+If you think it might be useful for your own followers or connections, please do share onwards!

 Thanks once again for listening in.
 And, until next time - Goodbye!